 Under our Management Incentive Compensation Plan, annual cash bonus objectives are linked to certain operational, financial, product development, clinical, and quality goals that have been approved by the Compensation Committee as management "planks," which are our key performance objectives for the fiscal year.
 Each objective is directly linked to increasing either short-term or long-term stockholder value.
 These key performance objectives are intended to be directional in nature and extremely difficult to achieve in the aggregate, as corporate resource constraints may not always permit the necessary investment to achieve all of the objectives in a single year.
-In a typical year, including 2011, our Named Executive Officers as a group achieve between 50% and 75% of the aggregate objectives.
+In a typical year, our Named Executive Officers as a group achieve between 50% and 75% of the aggregate objectives.

 Each officer's cash bonus plan rewards the achievement of individual goals under their personal control that relate to these objectives.
 In addition, our most senior officers are also rewarded based on overall organizational financial performance metrics, which for 2011 were the achievement of operating income of \$5.8 million and net sales of \$61.3 million, excluding sales from product lines added during 2011 as a result of business development activities.
 A bonus was separately payable for each performance metric; thus, our failure to reach the minimum threshold for one performance metric would result in no bonus payable for that metric, but could still result in a bonus payable for other performance metrics, presuming we reached the minimum threshold performance for such metrics.
-Certain of these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a lesser bonus payable, provided that a certain minimum threshold had been achieved.
-Similarly, exceeding the targeted performance level could result in a greater bonus payable.
+Certain of these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a greater bonus payable.
 The Board does not believe that our cash bonus performance objectives encourage excessive risk-taking.
 Awards made pursuant to our Management Incentive Compensation Plan are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for the amounts paid directly under the plan and in the "Bonus" column for amounts that were paid as though certain individual Management Incentive Compensation Plan targets were achieved, where the Board of Directors believed that the objective of the bonus target had been substantively accomplished, or otherwise exercised its discretion to interpret the bonus target.